-No-Fry Baked Eggplant Parmesan with Fresh Tomato Salad
+Baked Eggplant Parmesan (No-Fry) with Fresh Tomatoes

 This post may contain affiliate links.
 Please read my disclosure policy.

+The old-school dish, with those layers of gooey mozzarella cheese, fried eggplant and hearty red marinara sauce is hunger-inducing, for sure.
 It’s also a shining example of Italian peasant cooking — make the most of what you’ve got, even if what you’ve got is just some vegetables, cheese and stale bread.

 I remember watching my mom make it, and it seemed like quite the production.
+First, she prepared the eggplant by peeling, slicing, salting, draining and then breading it.

 Next she set up her electric frying pan on the kitchen table and waited for the oil to get hot.
 She fried the eggplant in multiple batches, followed by a thorough paper-towel blotting.